 The Internet of Things will not die, it becomes a key component in multiple evolutions and actual business applications

 Someone once coined the term content marketing.
 It has been pronounced dead several times.
 Just like the term big data, email marketing, you name it.
 In our experience it’s then that things start getting interesting.

 And for some weird reason each time we’ve seen similar headlines pop up, going back to the days of the proclaimed death of CRM, we feel an urge to respond.

 Another prediction by Wired is that online headlines will get true again.
 We hope they do and that headlines such as “The Internet of Things Will Die” will go as they aren’t of course true and are only good for traffic, just like all those other death headlines that keep popping up.

 Yet, we all get the obvious point: the Internet of Things is not the best term ever and for the applications that make sense times are hard.
 And of course we need to be awake and conscious about the realities of the Internet of Things and all the fluff and dangers surrounding it in several areas.

 As far as the term Internet of Things goes: sure, let it die, it won’t change our lives.
-Organize a contest for a better term, speak about the Internet of Everything (marketing too though) or talk about the essence of real-life IoT challenges, solutions, use cases and projects with a focus on goals and the de facto integrated role of IoT in a broader mix of solutions for specific purposes.
-In the mean time we wait until someone declares the death of digital transformation or anything else that is part of the future and present.
+Organize a contest for a better term, speak about the essence of real-life IoT challenges, solutions, use cases and projects with a focus on goals and the de facto integrated role of IoT in a broader mix of solutions for specific purposes.
+In the mean time we wait until someone declares the death of digital transformation, blockchain, artificial intelligence or anything else that is part of the future and present.